AP video journalist, translator killed in Gaza

 Camilli, a 35-year-old Italian national, had worked for the AP since 2005, when he was hired in Rome.
 He relocated to Jerusalem in 2006, and often covered assignments in Gaza.
 He had been based recently in Beirut, returning to Gaza after the war began last month.

-He is survived by a longtime partner and a 3-year-old daughter in Beirut, as well as his father, Pier Luigi, in Italy.
+He is survived by a longtime partner and a 3-year-old daughter in Beirut, as well as his parents and two sisters.